TL;DR

 Burnout is not simply stress.
 The World Health Organisation (WHO) classifies it as an "occupational phenomenon" resulting from chronic workplace stress that has not been successfully managed.
 It's characterised by three dimensions:

-According to the latest 2024/2025 data from the UK's Health and Safety Executive (HSE), stress, depression, or anxiety accounted for a staggering 17.1 million working days lost in 2023/24.
+According to the latest 2024/2025 data from the UK public and industry sources and Safety Executive (HSE), stress, depression, or anxiety accounted for a staggering 17.1 million working days lost in 2023/24.
 This crisis is fuelled by a perfect storm of modern workplace pressures:

 This isn't just a challenge for employees; it's a direct threat to British businesses.
 A burnt-out workforce is less productive, less innovative, and has a higher rate of turnover, eroding a company's most valuable asset: its people.